ConradIrwin/async-profile/README.md

-Node async-profiler profiles CPU usage in node apps.
+Node async-profile profiles CPU usage in node apps.

 It lets you see at a glance how much CPU time is being taken up by a given part of your app, even if that part of your app is also doing asynchronous IO.